SAP-samples/cloud-extension-s4hana-business-process/mission/develop-application/README.md

 cds import API_BUSINESS_PARTNER.edmx
 ```

 > Hint: make sure that the EDMX file is in your folder or provide the path to the EDMX file.
-This is the file you have downloaded from the API Business Hub in an earlier step.
+This is the file you have downloaded from the Business Accelerator Hub in an earlier step.

 ![Import Business Partners](./images/develop-app-2.png)